tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Tombweb

-When you take negative energy damage or take damage from an attack by an undead creature, gain temporary hit points equal to your level.
+When you take necrotic damage or take damage from an attack by an undead creature, gain temporary hit points equal to your level.

 **Quirk:** Enjoys the sensation of spiders crawling on their skin.